songfuxin2023/demo-fogtf/readme.txt

 # First-order graph trend ﬁltering for sparse hyperspectral unmixing #

-Authors: Fu-Xing Song & Shi-Wen Deng
+Authors: Fu-Xin Song & Shi-Wen Deng
 -----------------------------------------
 **The code and data herein distributed reproduces the results published in the paper.